 Lots of folks choose to purchase a townhouse as a second home in vacation destinations.

-Over my thirty-four years of being a real estate agent, lots of people have asked what’s a townhouse.
-Usually, they are asking because they want to know if there is a difference between a townhouse and a condominium.
+Over my thirty-four years of being a real estate agent, many people have asked what’s a townhouse.
+Usually, they ask because they want to know if there is a difference between a townhouse and a condominium.
 Quite often, real estate lingo gets interchanged.

 A townhouse is a home over multiple floors that shares a wall with neighbors on one or both sides.
 Newer townhouse constructions are more likely to have a uniform look and have a homeowners’ association managing the development.

 Condominiums often have a homeowners association that is specific to a particular development.
 Condominium associations are established to help maintain a certain standard in a neighborhood.
-Associations are developed to keep the properties in good repair and appearance.
+For example, associations are developed to keep the properties in good repair and appearance.